 In late 2006 he was asked to serve on the advisory board of Dance Spirit Magazine and has since been featured in several articles who’s topics have ranged from dance employment to dance education and training to technique and competition dos and don’ts.
 These articles have also lead to him being featured in several additional national magazines and websites, including Dance Informa, Dance Track Magazine, Dance Magazine, Gendance.com, Dance Teacher, Dance Studio Life Magazine, Dancer Magazine and American Cheerleader Magazine.
 Currently, you can catch him on Answers4dancers.com and Youtube where his video lectures on dance employment and ‘agent-client-relations’ have been featured and viewed by thousands of dancers worldwide.
-He was honored to be included on a special committee that was consulted to assist in creating the initial design and scoring structure for the hit TV show “America Best Dance Crew” and becoming a member of the Academy of Television Arts & Sciences, the Emmys.
+He was honored to be included on a special committee that was consulted to assist in creating the initial design and scoring structure for the hit TV show “America Best Dance Crew” and becoming a member of the Academy of Television Arts & Sciences, (the Emmys) Professional Representatives Peer Group.

 In 2010 he was nominated for “Dance Judge of the Year” by the Spirit Industry Trade Association and asked to serve on the advisory board for the Young Choreographers Festival.